fbpx

 Description

-Unplug from everyday routine and head to the beaches and backwaters of southern India.
-Explore the lush landscapes, intriguing cultures, bustling bazaars, and incredible cuisine of this region.
-Jump on and off local transport and go rural through coconut groves and fishing villages, discovering the heart of the subcontinent.
-See ancient ruins and stunning temples, eat spicy curries, and drink luscious lassis.
-You’ll zen out in the relaxed, unique towns of Varakala and Hampi.
-Explore the Keralan Backwaters in a pole boat before heading to an island village for an overnight homestay with a local family.
-Join the bustle of city streets and, at the end of it all, unwind on the beautiful beaches of Goa.
+Unplug from your everyday routine and head to the beaches and backwaters of southern India on this 16-day adventure.
+Explore the lush landscapes, intriguing cultures, bustling bazaars and incredible cuisine of this region, all with the guidance of a local leader.
+Jump on and off local transport and travel through coconut groves and fishing villages, discovering the heart of the subcontinent.
+See ancient ruins and stunning temples, feast on spicy curries and Zen out in the relaxed towns of Varkala and Hampi.
+Opt to explore the Kerala Backwaters in a pole boat, plus stay with a local family in an island village.
+End your journey on the beautiful beaches of Goa.

 Trip Name